 Login to your Google Analytics account and go to the Audience Overview screen using the Links in the left hand column.

 If you see something like the screen shot below, then your Google Analytics has flat lined!
 Like a flat line on a cardiac monitor this basically means it’s dead.
-It’s not working or providing any useful information.

 If you see only a few visits over a month, like the screen shot below, they are most likely spam visits and you still need to check if your tracking code has been added to the website.